Argmaster/bytom/src/Bytom.Assembler/README.md

 ### jgt

-The jgt instruction transfers control to the instruction at the address specified by its operand if the first operand is greater than the second operand.
+The jgt instruction transfers control to the instruction at the address specified by its operand if the first operand is greater than the second operand. [signed]

 - `jgt <mem>` - `0b0000_xxxx_xx00_0000_0000_0010_0101_0000` # 32 bit
 - `jgt <mem>` - `0b0000_0000_0000_0000_0000_0010_0101_0001` # 64 bit, constant is